-Charging stations are located in Parking Structure East (3 stations), and Parking Lot C (2 stations).
+Charging stations are located in Lot N (13 Dual-Port stations) Parking Structure East (3 stations), Parking Structure West (3 Stations), and Parking Lot C (2 Dual-Port stations).
 They are available for use by all CSUSB faculty, staff, students, and visitors with a valid parking permit.
 There is an enforced maximum of 4 hours charging time per day.
-You must have a ChargePoint account to begin your session.
-Set up your account at www. chargepoint.com.
-Contact Parking and Transportation Services at (909) 537-7433 for more information about registering in the Electric Vehicle Charging Program.
+The machine in Lot N require a ChargePoint account to begin your session.
+Set up your account at www.chargepoint.com.
+Contact In case of any questions contact Parking and Transportation Services at (909) 537-5912.